Batti Gul Meter Chalu

-Batti Gul Meter Chalu (/hi/) is a 2018 Indian Hindi-language drama film directed by Shree Narayan Singh and produced by Bhushan Kumar, Nitin Chandrachud, Nishant Pitti and Krishan Kumar.
-The film tells the story of inflated electricity bills in rural India and stars Shahid Kapoor, Shraddha Kapoor, Yami Gautam and Divyendu Sharma.
+Batti Gul Meter Chalu (/hi/) is a 2018 Indian Hindi-language legal drama film directed by Shree Narayan Singh, written by Siddharth–Garima and produced by T-Series and KriArj Entertainment.
+The film tells the story of inflated electricity bills in rural India.
+It stars Shahid Kapoor, Shraddha Kapoor, Yami Gautam and Divyendu Sharma.

 Principal photography commenced in February 2018 in Tehri, Uttarakhand and was completed in July 2018.
-The film was released worldwide on 21 September 2018 to negative reviews from critics with praise for its message, humor, performances and cinematography.
-The movie's running time and story execution faced criticism.
-The film failed at the box office.
+The film was released worldwide on 21 September 2018 and received negative reviews from critics who criticised the execution and running time, but praised its message, humour, cast performances and cinematography.

 Plot

 Sushil Kumar "S.K."
 Pant, Lalita "Nauti" Nautiyal and Sundar Mohan Tripathi are childhood friends based in Tehri, Uttarakhand.
 S.K. is an unscrupulous lawyer making money from out-of-court settlements.
 Nauti is an over the top fashion designer who thinks highly of herself.
 Wanting to get married, she decides to date both her childhood friends, each for a week.
 Things turn sour as S.K catches Nauti and Tripathi kissing.
 Heartbroken, he starts taunting and avoiding them.

 Tripathi's small town printing press is charged with an inflated electricity bill of ₹150 thousand, which escalates to ₹5.4 million in the following months.
 He along with Nauti visit S.K for a solution, but instead, he insults them.
 With nowhere to go, Tripathi commits suicide.
 S.K is taken aback by the events and has a change of heart.
 He decides to fight out against SPTL, the privatised electricity company responsible for the inflated bills.
 SPTL has Gulnaar Rizvi as their lawyer against SK for the case.

 On the last sitting of case with S.K about to win, Tripathi resurfaces and reveals about his suicide attempt and his struggles regarding inflated bills.
 The Court clears Tripathi's bill and cancels SPTL's License.
 It also orders them to pay Tripathi ₹1 million, and others ₹40 thousand with similar complaints as a compensation.
 Tripathi is sentenced to six months of simple imprisonment for trying to dupe insurance company with his fake death.
 Gulnaar and S.K. are shown to be dating post the case.